Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

 Scattering of light within the beam tubes is a source of noise for all ground-based interferometric gravitational wave detectors, as first calculated by Thorne~\cite{thorne_s}.
 Imperfections on the surface of the test masses lead to scattering of the main cavity mode, which can be broadly grouped into two classes: \begin{itemize} \item \textit{surface roughness}, which are variations on the test mass surface responsible mostly for scattering at narrow angles; and \item \textit{point defects}, which are ``bright spots'' on the mirror's surface that produce diffuse scattering and are therefore responsible mostly for scattering at wide angles. \end{itemize} These imperfections on the test masses cause light to scatter out of the cavity and reflect multiple times off the beam tube wall as it propagates down the tube, and eventually recombine with the main cavity mode at the opposite test mass.
 Seismic motion of the beam tube imposes a phase noise on the scattered light each time it reflects off the tube, and gives rise to readout noise when the light recombines.
-Scattering of this nature was first pointed out by Thorne as an important noise source for the LIGO beam tubes (see Section III.B. of Thorne~\cite{thorne_s}).
-To accommodate this, baffles were installed at various points along the LIGO beam tubes to deflect scattered light away from the test masses.
-However, the baffles give rise to \textit{back-scattering noise}, whereby light that scatters out of the cavity by one of the test masses back-scatters off one of the baffles and subsequently recombines with the main cavity mode at the same test mass.
+Scattering of this nature was first pointed out by Thorne as an important noise source for the LIGO beam tubes (see Section III.B. of \cite{thorne_s}).
+To address this, baffles were installed at various points along the LIGO beam tubes to deflect scattered light away from the test masses.
+However, the baffles give rise to \textit{back-scattering noise}, whereby light that is scattered out of the cavity by one of the test masses is back-scattered off one of the baffles and subsequently recombines with the main cavity mode at the same test mass.
 Motion of the beam tube then imposes a phase noise on the back-scattered light, which gives rise to readout noise when the light recombines.
 A detailed explanation of this effect is given by Flanagan and Thorne~\cite{flanagan_thorne_bs} and a detailed analysis of back-scattering specifically for Cosmic Explorer is given in a recent technical report~\cite{bai_scatter}, which we summarize below.
-The effects of forward-scattering in the presence of baffles is left for future work.
+The effect of forward scattering, meaning the diffraction of the main beam whose time dependence arises primarily from seismically induced transverse motion of the baffles, is left for future work~\cite{Flanagan1995,2001JOSAA..18..546N}.
+Additionally, the phase information of the baffle surfaces is not considered in this work, though simulations on Advanced LIGO indicate that the inclusion of this information can cause the scatter-induced strain noise power spectral density to fluctuate by an order of magnitude in either direction~\cite{Day2013}.